 At BAL, we put social justice work at the center of teaching and learning.
 Students across grades 6-9 take Service Learning, an elective class aimed at strengthening citizenship and mobilizing change.
 Students in grades 9-12 have access to electives like IntegrateNYC, United Playaz, Writing For Social Justice, Documentary Film and so much more.
 Twice a year our students take part in Be The Change Week, an innovative and interdisciplinary week of learning where students learn about a larger community issue while also working to develop a solution/support.

-Our House Council consists of 18 students representing their peers through planning and implementing engaging and celebratory Founders’ Day assemblies, as well as events like Field Day, House Meetings, Fundraisers, and other community events.
+Our Student Government consists of 18 students representing their peers through planning and implementing engaging and celebratory Founders’ Day assemblies, as well as events like Field Day, House Meetings, Fundraisers, and other community events.

 The Learning Leaders Program provides the opportunity for qualifying students of the Bronx Academy of Letters to use their leadership skills while performing community service in different capacities.
 During the school year, they tutor and mentor our middle school students after school, as well as at assist their local places of worship or daycare centers.
 They also participate annually in the AIDS Walk as well as City Meals on Wheels.